Department: Human Resources

 Date Issued: October 1, 2005

-B. Discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, age, disability, marital status, citizenship or any other characteristic protected by law is also strictly prohibited.
-Under this policy, harassment is verbal, physical or electronic communication conduct that denigrates or shows hostility aversion toward an individual because of his/her membership in a protected class:
+B. Discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, age, disability, marital status, citizenship, or any other characteristic protected by law is also strictly prohibited.
+Under this policy, harassment is verbal, physical, or electronic communication conduct that denigrates or shows hostility aversion toward an individual because of their membership in a protected class:

 The purposes of these procedures are to provide a prompt and firm resolution of problems, to preserve the rights of all involved, to allow an opportunity for an impartial investigation, and to provide for discipline of violators of this policy.
 However, administration may take any immediate action to stop the discrimination or harassment if reasonably necessary, and is not limited to the process provided herein.
 In the event that you believe that discrimination or harassment has occurred or is occurring, you are encouraged to communicate clearly, preferably in writing, to the harasser and state that the conduct is not acceptable.
 You also are encouraged to maintain carefully written records of the discrimination or harassment and to continue to maintain current records throughout the process.
 If the conduct is not stopped after your communication, if you wish not to make the initial contact with the harasser, or if you observe discrimination or harassment of an employee or student, you should submit a written complaint regarding the incident with one of the following persons: